 Several different welcome letters had been sent out to potential members who had shown an interest in joining the Fan Club.

 To the left we have a letter dating back to the early beginnings while on the right we can find a welcome letter from a later date that includes a few words by Elvis himself.

-From the outset, the Fan Club would include photographs of Elvis with their newsletters and other correspondence.
+From the outset, the Club included photographs of Elvis with their newsletters and other correspondence.